0xPolygonMiden/miden-base/docs/architecture/state.md

    These transactions occur in parallel and do not rely on each other, allowing concurrent processing without contention.

 2. **Sequencing and Consuming Notes (tx3):**
-   The Miden node executes tx3 against the shared account, consuming **notes 1 & 2** and producing **notes 3 & 4**. tx3 is a network transaction executed by the sequencer.
+   The Miden node executes tx3 against the shared account, consuming **notes 1 & 2** and producing **notes 3 & 4**. tx3 is a network transaction executed by the Miden operator.
 It merges independent contributions into a unified `State` update.

 3. **Further Independent Transactions (tx4 & tx5):**
    After the shared `State` is updated: